ChanceryHusky/CISC101-Group--TravelPlanner/modules/03_feasibility_guardrails.md

 8. **Bookings**

    - If activity usually needs a ticket → just remind the user to book it; never simulate bookings.

+9. **Short walks only**
+   - If distance is under 25 minutes → Short walks only.